nhsengland/datascience/docs/about.md

 We are the [NHS England](https://www.england.nhs.uk/) Data Science Team.

-We are passionate about getting the most value out of the data collected by NHS England and the wider NHS through applying innovative techniques in appropraite and well-cosidered ways.
+We are passionate about getting the most value out of the data collected by NHS England and the wider NHS through applying innovative techniques in appropriate and well-considered ways.

 **Our vision is**: